AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragments-managing.md

    >[!CAUTION]
    >
-   >If the fragment is already referenced in a page you will then see a warning message and be required to confirm that you want to proceed with a **Force Delete**.
+   >If the fragment is already referenced from another fragment, or from a page, you will then see a warning message and be required to confirm that you want to proceed with a **Force Delete**.
 The fragment, together with its content fragment component, will be deleted from any content pages.